Students Against Destructive Decisions: Chapters

 A new name, Students Against Destructive Decisions, was adopted in 1997.

-In 1999, three Student Leadership Council members, Lynsey Ross, Jereme McBride, and Carrie LeBlanc, were appointed to the National Campaign to Prevent Teen Pregnancy Leadership Team.

 SADD's Board of Directors appointed Penny Wells as its new President and Executive Director in 2000.

 SADD launched its National Scholarship Program in 2002, awarding its first two scholarships the following year.

-In 2004, Jacqueline Hackett, Executive Committee member of the 2003-2004 SADD National SLC, testified before the Congressional Subcommittee on Education Reform at the hearing "Preventing Underage Drinking: What Works?".
+In 2004, Jacqueline Hackett, Executive Committee member of the 2003–2004 SADD National SLC, testified before the Congressional Subcommittee on Education Reform at the hearing "Preventing Underage Drinking: What Works?".

 In 2007, SADD attended a special White House event during which President George W. Bush highlighted a decline in youth drug use from 2001 to 2007.

 In 2008, SADD partnered with the White House's National Youth Anti-Drug Media Campaign to raise awareness about the link between stress and drug use among teens and about prescription drug use.

-By 2009, the SADDvocate, SADD's monthly e-newsletter for students and advisors, had reached more than 11,000 subscribers.

 In 2010 SADD successfully lobbied for the introduction of the STARS (Students Taking Action for Road Safety) Act.
 In October, SADD received an international drug abuse prevention award from the Queen of Sweden.
 Also, The Mentor International Foundation presented SADD with the 2010 Youth Initiative Award for "Mobilizing the Community: Youth Taking the Lead".
 SADD also took part in the Oprah Winfrey led "No phone zone day".